We may earn affiliate commissions for the recommended products. Learn more.

 In its extensive list of premium features, ExpressVPN includes a Threat Manager for filtering malware and ensuring safer browsing sessions, a zero-knowledge DNS for more private connections, a password manager called ExpressVPN Keys, and the aforementioned TrustedServer technology for RAM-only servers.

-Avast SecureLine VPN does not have the extra features we like to see, but it still includes a password leak checker to detect data breaches and other problems associated with your email address, plus a set of smart rules: conditions that automatically turn on your VPN.
+Avast SecureLine VPN does not have the extra features we like to see, but it still includes a set of smart rules: conditions that automatically turn on your VPN.

 Avast SecureLine VPN offers many additional tools, such as the famous Avast Antivirus, as well as various anti-tracking and privacy protection features.
 However, they're not available in the same package: you'll need to buy them separately or look for a combo plan such as Avast One.
 It's also worth mentioning that several features can be accessed through the same app.